-Given the rapid growth in passenger numbers at the airport over the past two years, and the acquisition by the company of a number of strategic property assets adjacent to or connected with the airport, the Board commissioned a full valuation as at 31st March 2018, and this has been reviewed and updated at 31st March 2021.
+Given the rapid growth in passenger numbers at the airport over the past two years, and the acquisition by the company of a number of strategic property assets adjacent to or connected with the airport, the Board commissioned a full valuation as at 31st March 2018, and this has been reviewed and updated annually.
+LLAL carry out an independent valuation of ALL investment properties each year in support of the statutory reporting requirements.
+This independent valuation is carried out annually by Deloitte LLP Real Estate team.
+The DART is now operational and has been in commercial use since 27th March 2023.